Eddy0644/ctBridgeBot/README-v1.md

 2. `downloaded/` : all your downloaded media files from WeChat or Telegram.
 3. `src/` : all source code of this project.
 4. `log/` : two types of log files, one is for verbosed program log, and the other is for WeChat raw message log.
-5. `devtime/` : containing some files you may need when deploying this project.
+5. `static/` : containing some files you may need to use or read when deploying this project.
 6. `data/` : containing some variable file which may change during program runtime.
 7. `proxy.js` : a proxy server configuration for Telegram, which is used to get rid of the network ban in specific region. (recommended to stay unoutched upon deployment)